Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 Bill Cunningham, one of the mainstays of the New York Times, has been a contributor to the renowned newspaper for many decades.

-The documentary is an exhaustive profile of Bill Cunningham and his work.
+The documentary is a detailed profile of Bill Cunningham and his work.

 It also offers an in-depth look at the life of the eccentric chronicler of fashion, tirelessly snapping photos of and writing about interestingly attired celebrities or ordinary people he encounters on the street of New York.